 Of course, the measure of Dice’s success lies in its business results.
 Recently, Dice reported first-quarter revenues of $23.1 million, down 1 percent from the previous year but continuing an ongoing upward trend.
 At the time, DHI Group said it anticipated that Dice would return to year-on-year revenue increased during 2019’s second half.

-Disclosure: Mark Feffer was employed by DHI Group for eight years and continues to write Dice Insights.
+Disclosure: Mark Feffer was employed by DHI Group for eight years and continues to write for Dice Insights.

 Sign up for our newsletter here.